shivajid/tensor_crunch/README.md

 The tunining recepies are similar in nature.
 Due to changes in architecture between Gemma and Gemm3, the conversion scripts are also different.
 You can find the individual examples indeis the `trainer` directories.

 The `data.py` has details on the datasets it supports and how to get the needed tokenizers based on tunix.
-The default example is based on a `medqa` dataset.
+The default example is based on a `medalpaca/medical_meadow_medqa` dataset.
+You can find more details on the default trainer in the root folder at `docs/gemma3_1b_fft_trainer_guide.md`.

 ## Repository Structure